 Non-compliance to GDPR provisions can result in hefty penalties and fines for the businesses.
 The fines can be as high as €20 million or 4% of the global revenue of the organization (whichever is higher) and this can be in billions.

-Diversity of offences resulting in penalties has made several organizations vulnerable towards fines.
-According to research, 53% companies believe that they might be fined for non-compliance once GDPR is enforced.
+The diversity of offenses resulting in penalties has made several organizations vulnerable towards fines.
+According to research, 53% of companies believe that they might be fined for non-compliance once GDPR is enforced.

 Further stats predict that EU can collect as much as 6$ billion in the first year enforcement of GDPR.